-Anatomy of an Electrical Panel
+How Does an Electrical Panel Work?

 An electrical panel will have a master breaker that can turn off every electrical outlet in the home.
 It also has rows of circuit breakers that control individual outlets and lights.
 This gives you both the option of localized control for specific functions or broad control in an emergency.